uwesterr/LevelMeasurementArduino/Readme.md

-# Measure level with MPU6050 and arduino UNO
+# Measure level of camper with MPU6050 and arduino UNO

 The app displays the Yaw-Pitch-Roll measurement of a sensor on an LCD screen.
 This shall help to place a camper level so that one doesn't fall out of bed.